-Repeal of the 1993 provision was part of the Republican "Contract with America," and was approved by the House as part of the omnibus budget reconciliation bill (H.R.
+Repeal of the 1993 provision was part of the Republican "Contract with America," and was approved by the House of Representatives as part of the omnibus budget reconciliation bill (H.R.
 2491) but was not included in the final law.
 Subsequently, with Social Security again facing long-range financing problems, proposals have been made to increase taxation of benefits further.
 The 1994-1996 Advisory Council on Social Security recommended that taxation of benefits should be increased, as did two bills in the 105th and 106th Congresses.
 There also continues to be pressure to repeal or mitigate the effects of the taxation of Social Security benefits.
 In the 106th Congress, 15 bills were introduced that would reduce taxes on benefits.
-On July 27, 2000, the House of Representatives approved H.R.
-4865, which, effective in 2001, would have repealed the 1993 provision, thus lowering the maximum amount of benefits subject to taxation from 85% to 50%, and would have replaced the resulting reduction in revenue to Medicare with general fund transfers.
-In the 107th Congress, 10 bills have been introduced that would liberalize the taxation provision.
+In 2000, the House approved H.R.
+4865, which would have repealed the 1993 provision, thus lowering the maximum amount of benefits subject to taxation from 85% to 50%, and would have replaced the resulting reduction in revenue to Medicare with general fund transfers.
+In the 107th and 108th Congresses, 12 and 14 bills, respectively, have been introduced that would liberalize the taxation provision.